 The King of Pentacles is all about power in the material realm, and my initial impression was that this is about my job.
 This card is about reaching that place where you’ve hit your stride and you have work that takes care of your body and your home and your bank account; where you have material abundance.

-The other piece of that is the “not this” card, which is.... surprise!... the burnout card!
+And then the “not this” card, which is.... surprise!... the burnout card!
 Ten of Wands is about how you picked up all of these sticks because you were full of passion (each stick is a thing you felt passionately about) and it felt so good, or at least so important, when you picked it up--and now you have way too many goddamn sticks.

 This feels so true for me.
 At first I was thinking about this as being my job, but I just realized that this is also true about my home life right now.
-I feel like I’ve been picking up every stick I see that looks nice and feels good in the moment, but now here I am dropping sticks all over the place and not paying attention to which sticks are cute and nice but can also be set down for a minute with no serious consequences and which sticks actually cannot get dropped.
+I feel like I’ve been picking up every stick I see that looks nice and feels good in the moment, and now here I am dropping sticks all over the place and not paying attention to which sticks are cute and nice but can also be set down for a minute with no serious consequences and which sticks actually cannot get dropped.

 Because I’m dropping sticks that are my relationship with myself.
-I dropped them because there were some other sticks that I really really wanted and I couldn’t figure out how to carry both kinds of sticks and that’s super real and relatable.
+I dropped them because there were some other sticks that I really really wanted and I couldn’t figure out how to carry both kinds of sticks right then and that’s super real and relatable.
 But the sticks that are my relationship with me, that are about caring for my body and mind and spirit, are actually not droppable.
 Not for long.